 In 1983, Jackson embarked on his final tour with his brothers to support the album Victory.
 The one major hit from the recording was Jackson's duet with Mick Jagger, "State of Shock."

-Michael Jackson's Albums and Greatest Hits
+Michael Jackson's Songs and Albums

 'Got to Be There' (1971)